 Tips for making the best gluten free honey muffins

 Room temperature ingredients

-This tip is not specific just to this recipe, gluten free baking needs the ingredients to be at room temperature for the best results.
+This tip is not specific just to this recipe, most gluten free baking needs the ingredients to be at room temperature for the best results.
 Cold ingredients prevent liquids from binding together.
 Gluten free breads needs all the rise and airiness they can get.
 Warm ingredients = light and airy texture.